sambacha/ds-shell/README.md

     set -eEu -o pipefail
     shopt -s extdebug
     IFS=$'\n\t'
-    trap 'wickStrictModeFail $?'
+    trap 'StrictModeFail $?'
 ERR
 ```

 A brief summary of what each option does:

 * `set -e`: Exit immediately if a command exits with a non-zero status, unless that command is part a test condition.
 On failure this triggers the ERR trap. **There are [some contexts][exit on error] that will disable this setting!**
 * `set -E`: The ERR trap is inherited by shell functions, command substitutions and commands in subshells.
-This helps us use `wickStrictModeFail` wherever `set -e` is enabled.
+This helps us use `StrictModeFail` wherever `set -e` is enabled.
 * `set -u`: Exit and trigger the ERR trap when accessing an unset variable.
 This helps catch typos in variable names.
 * `set -o pipefail`: The return value of a pipeline is the value of the last (rightmost) command to exit with a non-zero status.
 So, `a | b | c` can return `a`'s status when `b` and `c` both return a zero status.
 It is easier to catch problems during the middle of processing a pipeline this way.
 * `shopt -s extdebug`: Enable extended debugging.
 Bash will track the parameters to all the functions in the call stack, allowing the stack trace to also display the parameters that were used.
 * `IFS=$'\n\t'`: Set the "internal field separator", which is a list of characters use for word splitting after expansion and to split lines into words with the `read` builtin command.
 Normally this is `$' \t\n'` and we're removing the space.
 This helps us catch other issues when we may rely on IFS or accidentally use it incorrectly.
-* `trap 'wickStrictModeFail $?'
-ERR`:  The ERR trap is triggered when a script catches an error.  `wickStrictModeFail` attempts to produce a stack trace to aid in debugging.
+* `trap 'StrictModeFail $?'
+ERR`:  The ERR trap is triggered when a script catches an error.  `StrictModeFail` attempts to produce a stack trace to aid in debugging.
 We pass `$?` as the first argument so we have access to the return code of the failed command.

-This document deals heavily with status codes, conditionals, and other constructs in Bash scripts.
-For more information on those, read about [#concepts].